Mixtures of g-priors in Generalized Linear Models: Conclusion

-A primary advantage of the CHIC $g$-priors is that marginal likelihoods are available in tractable forms under the integrated Laplace approximation, requiring only simple summaries from GLMs, hence the CHIC $g$-prior has the same computationally complexity as model fitting for GLMs, leading to efficient algorithms for variable selection and model averaging under enumeration.
-As $p$ increases (e.g., larger than 35) and enumerating the entire model space becomes impractical, stochastic search algorithms (see \citet{Clyde_etal_2011, Garcia-Donato_Martinez-Beneito_2013} and the references therein) can be employed, while avoiding computationally expensive model search alternatives such as the reversible jump MCMC \citep{Green_1995}, as Bayes factors can be directly computed without sampling the model specific parameters.
-All of the methods used in the examples and simulation studies within this article \blind{are implemented in an R package}{are implemented in the R package {\tt BAS} \citep{Clyde_2016}} available on CRAN.
+The approximate marginal likelihoods under the CHIC $g$-prior require only simple summaries from GLMs, hence the CHIC $g$-prior has the same computational complexity as model fitting for GLMs, leading to efficient algorithms for variable selection and model averaging under enumeration.
+As $p$ increases (e.g., larger than 35) and enumerating the entire model space becomes impractical, stochastic search algorithms (see \citet{Clyde_etal_2011, Garcia-Donato_Martinez-Beneito_2013} and the references therein) can be employed, while avoiding computationally expensive model search alternatives such as the reversible jump MCMC \citep{Green_1995}, as Bayes factors can be computed directly without sampling the model specific parameters.
+All of the methods used in the examples and simulation studies within this article are implemented in the R package {\tt BAS} \citep{Clyde_2016} available on CRAN.
+Additional refinements for calculating marginal likelihoods for GLMs with canonical links can be obtained using a correction factor based on a sixth-order Laplace approximation at little increase in computational cost \citep{Raudenbush_etal_2000,Bove_Held_2011}.

-Several extensions of the current mixture of $g$-priors in GLMs are possible.
-In this paper, the number of predictors $p$ is assumed fixed.
-While we have established that $g$-priors are well defined in the case of non-full rank designs (including the case $p_\MM > n$), the second-order Laplace approximation of the marginal likelihood is not precise enough.
-Under canonical links, a correction factor derived based on a sixth-order Laplace approximation \citep{Raudenbush_etal_2000} can be readily applied to mixtures of $g$-priors and local EB estimates, as the correction factor does not depend on $g$ \citep{Bove_Held_2011}.
-This may lead to improved approximations to marginal likelihoods at little increase in computational cost.